hychen39/javascript_teach/ch3/ch_03_part_2.md

 ---

-Example 18: The object hierarchy of Animal, Dog, and Cat.
+Example: The object hierarchy of Animal, Dog, and Cat.

 - Dogs and Cats inherit the properties and methods from the Animal object.